-- ANSWER TWO QUESTIONS.
+- 1 ANSWER TWO QUESTIONS.
 Must answer yes to both to be able to register. - PARTY.
-Choose one of these listed possibilities: a Maine qualified party, an Other qualifying party, or Unenrolled.
-(See more on pages 5-6) - NAME.
+Choose one of four qualified parties in Maine, Other, or choose Unenrolled. (see more on pages 5-6) - NAME.
 Last Name and First Name or first initial and Middle Name. - DATE OF BIRTH.
-Must be 18 by Election Day to vote.
-4 - 5 ADDRESS. - 5A.
+Must be 18 by Election Day to vote. - 5 ADDRESS.

+5A.
 Current Resident Address.
 Street or physical location.
-(Not a PO Box) - 5B.
+(Not a PO Box)

+5B.
 Current Mailing Address.
 Only if different from resident address.
-(Can be a PO Box) - 5C.
+(Can be a PO Box)

+5C.
 Previous Address.
-If you were registered before and have moved, you must say yes and provide your previous city, county, and state.
+If you were registered before and have moved you must say yes and provide your previous city, county, and state.

-Registration Card (B)
+Registration Card(b)

-Voter Registration Card - Back
+★ Voter Registration Card - Back